 District Court Victory:

-On May 2, 2023, the ACLU of Maine filed a “friend of the court” brief arguing that any school that chooses to participate in a state-funded education program must comply with the same state regulations as all other program participants, including the state’s anti-discrimination laws.
+On May 2, 2023, the ACLU of Maine filed a friend-of-the-court brief arguing that any school that chooses to participate in a state-funded education program must comply with the same state regulations as all other program participants, including the state’s anti-discrimination laws.

-Crosspoint can choose to decline state funding and continue to be exempt from Maine’s anti-discrimination laws – or it can accept public funding through the state’s tuitioning program and comply with nondiscrimination laws.
+Crosspoint can choose to decline state funding and continue to be exempt from Maine’s anti-discrimination laws – or it can accept public funding through the state’s tuitioning program and comply with non-discrimination laws.
 But it can’t have it both ways.
 All publicly funded activities or programs must play by the same rules.

 On February 27, 2024, United States District Judge John A. Woodcock issued a decision finding that Maine’s anti-discrimination laws are neutral, generally applicable, and related to a legitimate government interest, and therefore these laws do not violate citizens’ right to practice religion.
 Judge Woodcock’s order means that Maine's anti-discrimination laws will remain in effect while Crosspoint Church's lawsuit continues.